csernyzsolt-collab/AWS/README.md

 ![Pickup and dropoff of the O'Hare district of the first ten company.](../../blob/master/public/05.png)

-Note: The difference between the pickup and dropoff numbers.
-(Possible reason, the travellers more often choose taxi at arrival than deparutre, or the Airport is an immigration hub, or other reason.)
+Note: The difference between the pick-up and destination numbers.
+(Possible reason: Travelers more often take a taxi on arrival than on departure, or the airport is an immigration center, or there are other reasons.)

 Data source: https://data.cityofchicago.org/
-Acquisition period: Between 2025-10-11 and 2025-10-14
+Acquisition period: Between October 11, 2025 and October 14, 2025